ameillet/django_vector_tiles_tutorial/README.md

 # django_vector_tiles_tutorial

 This project was done following the instructions of a [Makina Corpus tutorial](https://makina-corpus.com/blog/metier/2016/generer-des-tuiles-vectorielles-avec-django).
-This is a complete working solution where we've completed with some missing files (like url files) in the tutorial and some docstrings
+This is a working solution where we've completed with some missing files (like url files) in the tutorial and some docstrings

 The requirements are :